nautobot/nautobot-app-chatops/docs/dev/dev_environment.md

 2. Now that your Azure bot is created, and you've followed all the steps to capture the `Microsoft App ID` and the `Value` from your `Client Secret Key`.
 You can setup your local development environment.
 Please follow the standard steps outlined in the [Full Docker Development Environment](#full-docker-development-environment) section.

     !!! warn
-        In order for this to work while running on the same host machine you'll need to add the `extra_hosts` option to the nautobot and worker docker compose services.
-Add the following to the end of your `invoke.yml`.
+        In order for this to work while running on the same host machine you'll need to add the `extra_hosts` option to the `nautobot` and `worker` docker compose services.
+This configuration is provided in the `development/docker-compose.bot-framework.yml` file.
+Add the following to the end of your `invoke.yml` to include this file in your docker compose project.

     ```yaml
         ---